moeindavarzani/API-Hasher/README.md

 4. The original text (if provided) and its SHA-256 hash will be displayed.
 5. You can use the "Copy" button to copy the hash to your clipboard.

+## Desktop GUI Usage

+1. Run `desktop_gui/hasher_gui.py` as described in "Getting Started".
+2. The application provides a rich interface for text input.
+3. Use the "Generate SHA-256 Hash" button.
+The GUI will interact with the API (configurable, defaults to local Flask app).
+4. Results are displayed, and can be copied, saved to history, or compared.
+5. Additional features include theme toggling (Light/Dark), input statistics, history search, and hash formatting.

 ## API Usage

 The application provides a RESTful API endpoint for generating hashes programmatically.
+This API is served by the Flask web application (`app.py`).

 *   **Endpoint:** `/api/hash`
 *   **Method:** `POST`